kaldor/TestRail-Plus/README.md

 2. Go to `chrome://extensions` (i.e. Chrome extension settings)
 3. Turn on Developer mode
 4. Click `Load unpacked` and select the Chrome Extension Folder
-5. Go to your TestRail site and Right click the extension icon
+5. Go to your TestRail site and right click the TestRail+ Extension icon in the browser
 6. In `This can Read and Change Site Data`, select `On *.testrail.net`

 ## Firefox